 Phosphorous can be found in all most every food so chances are less that there would be inadequate intake of phosphorous.
-It is recommended that in childhood age, there should be adequate intake of phosphorous otherwise deficiency would affect development of bones and teeth.
+It is recommended that in childhood age, there should be an adequate intake of phosphorous otherwise deficiency would affect the development of bones and teeth.

-According to research, most of the Potassium (approximately 98%) can be found in body cells, out of this, 80% is found in muscle cell and rest 20% is found in bones, liver and blood cells.
+According to research, most of the Potassium (approximately 98%) can be found in body cells, out of this, 80% is found in the muscle cell and rest 20% is found in bones, liver and blood cells.

 Role of Potassium in body

-- Potassium helps in maintaining fluid level in control and balance the effect of consuming too much sodium
+- Potassium helps in maintaining the fluid level in control and balance the effect of consuming too much sodium

 - Potassium is important for smooth contraction of muscles and heartbeat